stunzz/Stunzz-Ad-List/README.md

 ## Stunzz Ad List
-I've made this Ad-List to be used by Pi-Hole.
-I update this Ad-List manually, so if you guys have any Ad link that you want to be included in the list and it is not yet available in other famous Ad-Lists then you can send it to me.
-And I'll manually update the Ad-List after scrutiny.
+I've created this custom ad list for use with Pi-hole, which I update manually.
+If you have any ad URLs you'd like added that aren't already included in popular ad lists, feel free to send them my way.
+After reviewing them, I'll update the list accordingly.